mehulkar/mehulkar.com/source/blog/2022/12/a-test-suite-and-design-system-for-my-blog.md

 So this article is effectively a test suite and a design system.

 Much like a test suite, if this article looks ok, I can assume the website is ok.
 And even more like a test suite, if I notice something on the website that _doesn't_ look ok, I will incorporate that _type_ of thing into this article.
+In the words of Steve Maguire<sup>1</sup>:

+> Never allow the same bug to bite you twice

 Like a design system, I will also expect the elements of this page to look ok on different screen sizes, in dark mode, etc. If I was to overengineer this effort, I could write custom components